Beyfortus® can help protect against respiratory syncytial virus (RSV)

 RSV spreads when droplets from a cough, sneeze, or infected surface get inside the eyes, nose, or mouth.

-How can I protect myself and my infant?
+How can I protect my infant?

 Beyfortus®, an immunizing agent, protects your baby from getting RSV disease in their first RSV season.
 It may also be given to children less than 2 years of age who are vulnerable to severe RSV disease in their second RSV season.